 Complaints to supervisory authorities

-BMW AG takes your reservations and rights very seriously.
-However, if you are of the opinion that we have not dealt with your complaints or reservations adequately, you have the right to submit a complaint to the data privacy protection authorities responsible.
+BMW takes your rights and concerns very seriously.
+However, if you believe that we have not adequately addressed your complaints or concerns, you are entitled to file a complaint with a competent data protection authority.

 What is a cookie?